Thanks for checking out Southern Oregon Stories!

 Wednesday, October 19, 2011

 Imagine living in the 1930s and using this telephone for all your communication needs!
 By the mid-1910s, most of the Rogue Valley had both telephone service and electricity.
 This desk phone, made of bakelite, featured a rotary dial and a large cloth-covered cord that plugged into the outlet.
-Jackson County residents directed their calls through an operator until the early 1960s.
+Jackson County residents directed their long distance calls through an operator until the early 1960s.

 If you're interested, the oldest working telephone booth in Oregon, made of wood with a tin ceiling, is located in downtown Ashland in the Columbia Hotel!